fiveisprime/az-login/README.md

 # az-login

 A helper module that provides a simplified way to add Azure authentication to a Node.js app.
 It provides an opinionated solution for easily getting started, along with the ability to customize its behavior as neccessary.
+It is meant to be a compliment to the [Azure SDK for Node](https://github.com/Azure/azure-sdk-for-node), which provides the actual client APIs for managing Azure resources, once your're authenticated

 ## Getting Started